razan-mp4/simple_fastapi_app_for_logging/README.md

 # simple_fastapi_app_for_logging
-simple fastapi app for logging
+simple fastapi app for logging and ELK stack to view its logs